 Lars Clausen cycling America on his unicycle

 And if that wasn’t difficult enough…

 Longest distance cycled backwards on a unicycle

 Steve Gordon (USA) rode backwards on a unicycle for a distance of 109.4 km (68 miles) at Southwestern Missouri State University, Springfield, Missouri, USA on 24 June 1999.
 It’s unknown how many people were crushed under his wheel during this attempt.

 The farthest distance cycled underwater

-(if you can actually believe it!) is 6,708 m achieved by German Jens Stotzner on 8 September 2013.
+If you can actually believe it, 6,708m is the world-record amount achieved by German Jens Stotzner on 8 September 2013.
 Jens successfully completed 78 laps of an 86 m course, marked out at the bottom of the swimming pool.
-There is even a video in case you can’t quite believe it
+There is even a video in case you think we’re pulling your leg.

 Jens completing his World Record breaking under water cycle

 In October 2013 Australian Andrew Hellinga cycled 337.60km (209.77 miles) backwards at the Holden Performance Driving Centre, Norwell, Queensland, Australia.